cometbft/cometbft/docs/tools/proposer-based-timestamps-runbook.md

 be passed to the application during the `FinalizeBlock` ABCI method call.

-If the application was built using the CosmosSDK, then these parameters can be updated programatically using a governance proposal.
+If the application was built using the CosmosSDK, then these parameters can be updated programmatically using a governance proposal.
 For more information, see the [CosmosSDK documentation](https://hub.cosmos.network/main/governance/submitting.html#sending-the-transaction-that-submits-your-governance-proposal).

-If the application does not implement a way to update the consensus parameters programatically, then the application itself must be updated to do so.
+If the application does not implement a way to update the consensus parameters programmatically, then the application itself must be updated to do so.
 More information on updating the consensus parameters via ABCI can be found in the [FinalizeBlock documentation](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci%2B%2B_methods.md#finalizeblock).